zulip/zulip/templates/zerver/help/moderating-open-organizations.md

 ## In the works

-* **Mark as spam**.
-This will allow non-admins to collectively impose a temporary ban on a user.
 * **Delete spammer**.
 This will wipe the user from your Zulip, by deleting all their messages and reactions, banning them, etc.
 * **Mute user**.
 This will allow an individual user to hide the messages of